WHAS Crusade for Children History

 Southern Sirens

-The WHAS Crusade for Children announces its grants for 2019 – 2020.
+The WHAS Crusade For Children announces its grants for 2019 – 2020.
 218 grants have been awarded totaling $5,690,000.
-That matches the tote board at the conclusion of the 66th annual WHAS Crusade for Children which took place on June 1 – 2, 2019.
+That matches the tote board at the conclusion of the 66th annual WHAS Crusade For Children which took place on June 1 – 2, 2019.

 Grant funds become available as the Crusade for Children begins a new fiscal year on September 1, 2019.